 Who discovered insulin?

-In 2021, we’ll be celebrating 100 years since the team achieved one of the greatest medical breakthroughs in history, which went on to save millions of lives around the world.
+It was one of the greatest medical breakthroughs in history, which went on to save millions of lives around the world and triggered a century of diabetes discoveries.
 Here we take a look at the journey that got us there.

 7 November 1920 – great minds come together